-Study of cocaine addiction reveals targets for treatmentFebruary 13th, 2013 in Neuroscience /
+Study of cocaine addiction reveals targets for treatmentFebruary 13, 2013 in Medicine & Health / Neuroscience

 Scientists at UC Santa Barbara are researching cocaine addiction, part of a widespread problem, which, along with other addictions, costs billions of dollars in damage to individuals, families, and society.

 Karen Szumlinski, a professor in the Department of Psychological & Brain Sciences at UCSB, and her colleagues Osnat Ben-Shahar and Tod Kippin, have worked in the field of addiction for many years.
 Senior author of a paper on this topic published recently in The Journal of Neuroscience, Szumlinski is particularly interested in the part of the brain called the prefrontal cortex, where the process of "executive function" –– or decision-making –– is located.
 This area is involved in directing one's behavior in an appropriate manner, and in controlling behavior.